dxos-deprecated/teamwork/docs/content/testing-plan.md

 ### Instructions:
-* You should be testing using 2 machines with 2 different browsers (Brave / Chrome / Firefox are initial targets).
+* Test using 2 machines with 2 different browsers (Brave / Chrome / Firefox are initial targets).
 * If that's no possible, use two different profiles of Chrome / Brave on a single machine.
 * Reset browser local storage between test runs.
-* Each daily run should be a separate issue in Github https://github.com/dxos/teamwork/issues with the form below filled out.
-This issue should
+* Each daily run should be a comment in the testing tracking issue with the form below filled out.
 * Each person on the QA duty should attach at least one screen recording per week.

-### Details:
+### Status:
 - [ ] Date: _____
 - [ ] Teamwork version: _____
 - [ ] KUBE: _____